-Why Choose a Business Administration Degree with a Specialization in Supply Chain Global Integration Management?
+Why Choose an MBA in Supply Chain Management?

 This MBA Concentration in Supply Chain Global Integration Management is designed to examine the best practices for selection, development, alignment, and enhancement of integrated global supply chains with a focus on both effectiveness and efficiency.
 The learning outcomes are specific to the needs of companies which need the knowledge resources to create a best-in-class supply chain which is flexible, agile, and reliable in order to meet all supply chain stakeholder needs.